 As Eikusdi started telling the driver her thoughts, he interrupted her.
 Saying, "Hang on and strap in", he then played his hands on the vehicle's controls as she said "ok" and complied.
 Very quickly, the taxi maneuvered up onto one of the passage's walls, avoiding most of the crowd directly while maneuvering to avoid those using lifter packs or anti-grav devices of their own.
 This didn't seem to include a handful of media-bots which the driver seemed not to mind 'bumping'.
 Soon, those 'droids figured out they'd better clear a path on their own.A New Arrival At The Berth

 Working like a devil, it took a rise in the noise level of the berth to get Emkir to look up.
 When he did, he saw a port-taxi had entered the berth by driving along the bay wall!
 As he saw it, the car appeared to be making its way toward the ship-end of the space.
 Meanwhile, the noise came from the press, reacting to this new surprise, and the security response.
 Expecting to escape the crowd once he got into the berth, the driver hadn't expected things to get worse!
 Nor did he expect to blow past a security check point, set at the berth entrance.
-So he blew past security, who hadn't set up a physical barrier because their visible presence had worked for those approaching the berth.
+And security hadn't set up a physical barrier, expecting their visible presence to work for those approaching the berth.
 At the speed the driver was moving to avoid the crowd, he didn't see them because he didn't expect to have to look for them.
 So he had no chance to slow or stop, and could only think to ask Eikusdi, "Lady.
 What kind of party is this I'm driving you to?" in a slightly annoyed voice.

-Eikusdi admitted she'd had some idea about this, and he said there'd be a surcharge on this trip.
+When Eikusdi admitted she'd been warned something like that was happeing, the driver said there'd be a surcharge on this trip.
 Eikusdi wasn't surprised, as she'd also been considering a big tip.
 So she simply nodded and thought to herself, he'd get it one way or another.
 As security moved in, the driver signaled that he'd be setting down the cab near the personnel entrance.
 That let the reporters clear a space rather than being landed on.
 The security, who'd been warned a taxi was expected, moved in swiftly to secure the cab once it was down.
 They would then confirm this was the expected vehicle or take the unexpected arrivals into custody.
 Once the cab was flat on the deck, the officers moved in, challenging the driver to hand over his documents.
 As that was done, they had the driver also get Captain Piirirshu to pass her data forward, so he could hand it to the officers.
 This way, the passenger was still contained in the vehicle if they needed to get aggressive.

 Wondering what fresh idiocy this was, Emkir considered the lock-box which was nearing full, but not there.
 He knew he was not warned about anyone coming back to the ship, so it wasn't anyone from the crew.
 So he decided to prioritize getting the flimsies out of the box as the press were pushed back.
 While the vehicle moved and settled in, Emkir worked to pull the lot, and stuff them into the duffel.
 He took the minutes to dump any electronic devices onto the growing pile.
 Emkir did all this while, from time to time, glancing up at the taxi to see if anyone had emerged.
 As a result, there was not much for either Eikusdi or Emkir to see in those few glances.